Receive updates on our range of cultural tours and music festivals via email:

 - The audience stays in hotels in three different places, Mühlhausen, Weimar and Leipzig, and the concerts take place here and in three other towns.

-- Admission to the eight concerts is exclusive to those who take a complete package which includes hotels, flights from the UK, private coaches, dinners and lectures.
+- Admission to the twelve concerts is exclusive to those who take a complete package which includes hotels, flights from the UK, private coaches, dinners and lectures.

-- Twelve private concerts or musical occasions in beautiful historic buildings.
+- Nine private concerts in beautiful and appropriate historic buildings.